UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 **********************************************************************************************************************************
 Coverage report
 **********************************************************************************************************************************
-A detailed report for the coverage and the bins in the coverpoint/cross can be printed using the ``report_coverage()`` procedure.
+A detailed report for the coverage and the bins in the coverpoint can be printed using the ``report_coverage()`` procedure.

 An overall report for all the coverpoints in the testbench can be printed using the ``fc_report_overall_coverage()`` procedure.
 Note that only key information is contained in the report, i.e. bins are not included.